andrivet/ADVobfuscator/README.md

 ### Linux and macOS (CMake)

 ```
-cd Examples
 mkdir -p BUILD
 cd BUILD
 cmake ..
 cmake --build .
 ```

 Each example is in its subdirectory.
+For example `./example/demo`.

 ### Windows (Visual Studio 22)

 Open `ADVobfuscator.sln`.

 Debug Builds
 -------------

 Debug builds are very special: Compiler do not have (and do not most of the time) respect statements such as `inline` or `constexpr`.
 All optimizations are also, by default, disabled.
 Compilers are doing this for a good reason: let you debug, single step, etc.

 As a consequence, **ADVobfuscator** is **not** compatible with Debug builds.
+You can compile in Debug but in this case, the strings or data will not be obfuscated.
-It works only for Release builds.
+Obfuscation works only for Release builds.

 Compatibility
 =============